nighthawkcoders/python-pages/_posts/2023-08-17-markdown-html_fragments.md

 ---

 ## HTML Fragments and Markdown
-Building an entire frontend Web Application requires HTML, CSS and JavaScript.
-HTML contains the content, CSS adds the style, and adds interactivity and functionality to the web page.
-In GitHub Pages, a lot of the frontend design work has been done for the user of the framework by selecting and using a theme.
-Behind the scenes of GitHub Pages, Jekyll and Liquid build and programmatically construct each page specific to the fragments in a specific page.
+Building an entire frontend web application requires HTML, CSS, and JavaScript.
+HTML is responsible for the content, CSS adds styling to the web page, and JavaScript adds functionality and interactivity.

-Jekyll, is the build framework, it takes our choice of theme in our _config.yml file, along with our Markdown, HTML, Notebook files to build a complete static website.
-In GitHub Pages, Jekyll will construct HTML from a language called Markdown (.md files).
-Markdown is a very simple way to get started with GitHub development.
+In GitHub Pages, Jekyll serves as the build framework.
+It takes our choice of theme specified in the `_config.yml` file, along with our Markdown, HTML, and notebook files, to construct a complete static website.
+A significant portion of the frontend design work has already been done for users through the selection and use of a theme.

+Jekyll converts Markdown (.md) files into HTML.
+Behind the scenes of GitHub Pages, Jekyll and Liquid build and programmatically construct each Markdown file into a specific web page.
+Markdown provides a straightforward way to start with GitHub Pages development.
+In a Markdown file, you can exclusively use Markdown syntax or incorporate HTML, CSS, and JavaScript based on your expertise and experience.

 ### Review these Fragments
 > The remainder of this document will describe and show code fragments to get the student developer ready for coding and commiting changes to GitHub.